RosaleeKnight/study-notes/cybersecurity-terminology.md

 Username: A name that uniquely identifies someone on a computer system.

 Wi-Fi: A facility that allows computers, smartphones or other devices to connect to the internet or communicate with one another wirelessly within a particular area.

+## Software
+Aircrack-ng: wireless tools that capture, analyze, and export packet data, spoof access points or routers, and crack complex Wi-Fi password.

+Acunetix: checks for surface vulnerable threats in checkout processes, shopping carts, login pages, and online forms where an attacker can submit data to a server to be processed.

+Burp Suit: tools for debugging and testing web app security, including an intercepting proxy tool.